M074554N/lumen-ecommerce/README.md

 - refactoring of exceptions and logging
 - fix pagination max number limit
 - move `::count()` calls to the repository to not call DB twice
+- Make more use of PHP 8's features